 How to Observe Neptune

 Neptune and Uranus are near-twins in actual size, but Neptune is about 50% more distant, which makes it surprisingly much harder to find.
-But if you can find Uranus, you can find Neptune too, with the aid of the charts below.
+But if you can find Uranus, you can find Neptune too.
 It just requires using the same techniques more carefully.

 Neptune varies from magnitude 7.8 to 8.0, about two magnitudes fainter than Uranus.
-It's visible in steadily-supported binoculars, but only if you look quite carefully.
+It's visible in steadily-supported binoculars, but only if you look quite carefully and the light pollution isn't too much.
 And while Uranus is frequently brighter than any other star visible in the same binocular or finderscope field, the sky is crowded full of stars as bright as Neptune.
 So you have to be careful when you match up your charts with what you see through the eyepiece.

 Having said all that, it's worth remembering that even a very small telescope can easily show stars down to eighth or ninth magnitude.
 So Neptune is not faint by telescopic standards.
-In fact, it's bright enough to stimulate color vision through any telescope with 4 inches (100 mm) of aperture.
-Look for a hue quite similar to Uranus's, though somewhat bluer.
+In fact, it's bright enough to stimulate color vision through a telescope with 4 inches (100 mm) or more of aperture.
+Look for a hue quite similar to Uranus's, though perhaps a trace bluer.